BloomingBurden/vanilla_slider/README.md

 ```

 ### If you wanna use it only for mobile or table use next:
+### slider--mob for slider. toggles--mob for scrumbs, buttons--mob for buttons

 ```html
    <!-- slider--mob ONLY for mobile. slider--table ONLY for mobile and table -->